MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-data/packages/data/overview.md

+---
+title: Data Binding and Theming Framework Overview
+description: Overview of MRTK3 Data Binding and Theming Framework
+author: MaxWang-MS
+ms.author: wangmax
+ms.date: 6/5/2022
+ms.localizationpriority: high
+keywords: Unity, HoloLens, HoloLens 2, Mixed Reality, development, MRTK3, data binding, theme, theming, Mixed Reality Toolkit
+---

 # Data Binding and Theming Framework

 Welcome to the MRTK3 Data Binding and Theming framework.
 This framework is designed to make it easy to create visual elements that can be populated and updated dynamically at runtime by data provided from one or more data sources.

-# What is data binding
+## What is data binding

 Data binding is the process that establishes a connection between an application's UX (view) and the data being presented (model).
 Suppose the binding has the correct settings and the data provides the proper notifications; when the data changes its value, the elements bound to the data reflect changes automatically.